GeotrekCE/Geotrek-admin/docs/synchronization.rst

     0 3 * * * root /path/to/geotrek/bin/django sync_rando /where/to/generate/data

-This will automatically synchronize data a 3 am every day.
+This example will automatically synchronize data a 3 am every day.

 Synchronization options